-A Map of the Province of Pensilvania Drawn from the Best Authorities By T. Kitchin Gr.
+[First Map of Pennsylvania Province] A Map of the Province of Pensilvania Drawn from the Best Authorities By T. Kitchin Gr.

-practice of the day, longitude from Philadelphia is noted at top, from London at the bottom.
+The map is very up-to-date with the Ohiopyle Falls on the Youghiogheny River identified.
+As was the practice of the day, longitude from Philadelphia is noted at top, from London at the bottom.
 Legend identifies Indian Towns, Roads, and Trading Paths.